fenglinglwb/MAT/README.md

         year={2022}
     }

-## Acknowledgement
+## License and Acknowledgement
+The code and models in this repo are for research purposes only.
 Our code is bulit upon [StyleGAN2-ADA](https://github.com/NVlabs/stylegan2-ada-pytorch).